bfox9900/MachForth/COMPILER/readme.md

 ## MachForth Compiler Source Notes

 The source code for the MachForth target compiler is here for reference.
-It is build on Camel99 Forth for the the TI-99/4A computer.
+It is build on Camel99 Forth for the TI-99/4A computer.

 The binary executable program is in the folder:  MachForth/TI99/DSK2/